---

 library(piiR)

-# Simulate two prediction vectors
+# Simulate an outcome and two prediction vectors

 set.seed(123)

-score_based_preds <- full_model_preds + rnorm(100, sd = 0.5)
+score <- y + rnorm(100, sd = 0.5) # score-based predictions

-# Compute PII
+# Compute the three PII variants

 ```